cenkberry/EkmarGroup/README.md

-## Ekmar Group Project
+## Private Firm Project
-I created a website for an international firm named Ekmar Group.
+I created a website for an international firm named Private Firm.

 ## Explore the demo project by clicking on this link.
 https://ekmar-project.vercel.app/